- Criminal Justice

 2. Focus on refining how you use words and phrases related to the topics

-Even an hour spent each day can have a major effect on improving your IELTS writing skills.
+Even an hour spent each day can have a major effect on improving your IELTS essay writing skills.

 This won't just improve every one of the four IELTS skills, but also acquaint you with the frequently used IELTS topics simultaneously.

 Why sit around studying something, in the event that it is relevant to something that most likely won't come up in the actual IELTS test?
-Focus on the most common IELTS topics first!
+Focus on the most common IELTS essay topics first!

 Look for English newspapers or magazines online, and search for articles on the basic subjects and look for related vocabulary.